IFA Tulln: Location

-The first 5 Institutes of the department IFA-Tulln are located in the IFA-Tulln building in Tulln an der Donau on the Campus Tulln Technopol.
-The sixth Institute (Institute of Animal Nutrition, Products and Nutrition Physiology) is located in Muthgasse, Vienna.
+The first 3 Institutes of the department IFA-Tulln are located in the IFA-Tulln building in Tulln an der Donau on the Campus Tulln Technopol.
+The 4th Institute (Institute of Animal Nutrition, Products and Nutrition Physiology) is located in Muthgasse, Vienna.
 The IFA-Tulln building, together with the other working groups of BOKU in the UFT-building (University Research Center Tulln), is forming the “BOKU location Tulln”.
 Campus Tulln Technopol is part of Technopol Tulln which was founded in 2006 by Ecoplus.
 Further partners of Technopol Tulln besides BOKU, are: AIT Austrian Institute of Technology, Technopark Tulln GmbH, Technologiezentrum Tulln GmbH, Agrana Research & Innovation Center, University for Applied Sciences Wiener Neustadt Campus Tulln and the city of Tulln.

 Institutes at the Department IFA-Tulln

-Institute for Biotechnology in Plant Production
+Institute of Biotechnology in Plant Production

 In its research, the Institute for Biotechnology in Plant Production focuses on basic and applied research in the areas plant breeding, plant genetics and phytopathology.
 The logical overlaps between these topics are plant-pathogen interaction, genetics of disease resistance and breeding research for disease resistance.
 The institute almost exclusively performs its own research work on agricultural crop plants.

-Institute for Natural Materials Technology

-The research focuses on the utilization of natural resources as well as of idle waste material for reinforcements of polymers or for use as thermoplastic matrices.
-The main processing technologies used in composites- production are extrusion and injection moulding.
-To a lesser content the Institute also applies compression moulding.

-Center for Analytical Chemistry
+Institute of Bioanalytics and Agro-Metabolomics

-The Center for Analytical Chemistry (CAC) is aiming to perform cutting edge scientific research and to develop advanced methods in the field of (bio)analytical chemistry.
+The Institute of Bioanalytics and Agro-Metabolomics (iBAM) is aiming to perform cutting edge scientific research and to develop advanced methods in the field of (bio)analytical chemistry.
 The CAC with its two Christian Doppler Laboratories is pursuing a highly interdisciplinary approach for the determination of chemical contaminants including mycotoxins and allergenic proteins in food.
 By employing metabolomics based approaches the CAC studies entire biological systems with a special emphasis on plant-fungi interactions.

 There are five research groups within the Institute: